Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Check your incision site daily for 1 week after discharge.
 Change the dressing according to the directions you were given.

-Plan frequent rest periods to avoid shortness of breath.
+Plan frequent rest times to avoid shortness of breath.

-Perform deep breathing and controlled coughing exercises.
-Ask your healthcare provider for instructions.
+Do deep breathing and controlled coughing exercises.
+Ask your provider for instructions.

 Ask family members to quit smoking as well.